bustlingbungus/3D-Chess/README.md

 ### Programming:

-- Algorithm to detect checkmate/stalemate (a brute force algorithm that checks every possible move would probably be ok :sob:)
+- Algorithm to detect checkmate/stalemate (a brute force algorithm that checks every possible move would probably be ok haha)
 - Add special moves (pawn double first move, castling, and en passant)
 - Code to track player scores, and update UI (when UI is made lol)
 - Set up controls to work with a controller